HoTT/HoTT-Agda/README.md

   groupoid structure of types, transport of something in a fibration along a path and its various reduction rules, and other convenient constructions and properties
-- `HLevel` contains definitions and properties about h-levels (not needing the notion of equivalence)
+- `HLevel` contains definitions and properties about truncation levels (not needing the notion of equivalence)
 - `Equivalences` contains the definition of equivalences and useful properties
 - `Univalence` contains the statement of the univalence axiom
 - `Funext` contains the proof of function extensionality (using univalence)
-- `HLevel` contains definitions and properties about h-levels where the notion of equivalence or function extensionality is needed
+- `HLevel` contains definitions and properties about truncation levels where the notion of equivalence or function extensionality is needed
 - `FiberEquivalences` contains the proof that a map between fibrations which is an equivalence of total spaces is a fiberwise equivalence (depends only on `Equivalences` and above)